 Anyway, three of his relationship archetypes define a larger drama in Halpern's theory.
 These are the three acts of literature.
 It's also the same process that drives political change, scientific revolutions, and the origin and life and change that you see in the world's religions.
 All right, here are the acts:

 Act One, Emanation, finds us in a world of static and immutable truths.
-So this is for example, religious doctrines. geocentric cosmology or Newtonian physics before Einstein or the divine right of kings, and after that the superiority of democracy which we still assume to this day.
-So these are basically things that we do not question in our lives; that we avoid questioning, because they're so infused with our own identity that we don't see where the idea ends, and we begin.
+So this is for example, religious doctrines, or a geocentric cosmology, or Newtonian physics before Einstein or the divine right of kings, and after that the superiority of democracy which we still assume to this day.
+So these are basically things that we do not question in our lives: that we avoid questioning, because they're so infused with our own identity that we don't see where the idea ends, and we begin.
 And of course, this is where most fiction begins as well.
 So all is right with the world.
 There's nothing to question.
-We live in total security with no conflict and certainly no questions--at least no questions allowed.
+We live in total security with no conflict and certainly no questions—at least no questions allowed.
 That's Act One.

 Act Two is what Halpern calls Incoherence.
-And in this act, questions arise, relationships fail, nothing makes sense.
+In this act, questions arise, relationships fail, nothing makes sense.
 And there's really no justice.
-And this is the middle part of most fiction.
-This is when the data is stopped supporting what has been taken as physical law.
-People wallow in incoherence, usually for quite some time before, if they're lucky, going on to...
+This is the middle part of most fiction.
+This is when the data stop supporting what has been taken as physical law.
+People wallow in incoherence—usually for quite some time—before, if they're lucky, going on to...

 Now, the thing that's really interesting about this drama of transformation is that once you're through Act Three, it's very tempting to then enshrine your newfound relationship and make it permanent, immutable, static.
-And so there you are back in Act One.
+So there you are back in Act One.
 That makes this a cycle.

 Now, Halpern points out that the thing that's changing in the modern world is that Emanation is no longer possible as a way of life.
-You see, through most of history in his view, most people in the lived in emanational societies of one sort or another, usually religious.
+You see, through most of history in his view, most people in the world lived in emanational societies of one sort or another (usually religious).
 And during the Scientific Revolution, we entered into an Age of Incoherence where we still are today.
-And it's pretty much impossible to live an emanational life when the world is incoherent.
-And if you try, you end up in a relationship called Deformation.
+It's pretty much impossible to live an emanational life when the world is incoherent.
+If you try, you end up in a relationship called Deformation.
 This is actually an anti-relationship.
-And in Halpern's phrase, this happens when we cling to emanation as incoherence overwhelms us.
-And this leads towards destruction and death.
-Now, it's a fairly complex theory and I put a one page crib sheet up on the edenicity.com website, there's a link in the program notes.
+In Halpern's phrase, this happens when we cling to emanation as incoherence overwhelms us.
+This leads towards destruction and death.
+Now, it's a fairly complex theory and I put a one page crib sheet up on the edenicity.com website.

 So Halpern sets the stage for understanding some of the really big forces at work in the world today.